Frequently Asked Questions

 Q: How much does SolaRVector weigh?

-A: The unit itself weighs about 14.5 lbs (not including solar panel)
+A: SolaRVector II-X weighs about 10 lbs (not including solar panel)

 Q: How much current does SolaRVector draw?

-A: The actuator is rated at a max draw of 4 amps, but the limitations we've designed into the system rerduce the actual draw considerably.
-The max current drawn will depend on how many units are installed, and in what mode they're operating.
-The first three seconds of the initial lift draws more current than at any other time, but is less than 2.5 amps
+A: The actuator is rated at a max draw of four amps, but the limitations designed into the system reduce that draw considerably.
+The maximum current drawn will depend on how many devices are installed, and in what phase they're operating.
+The first three seconds of the initial lift, for example, draws more current than at any other time, but is less than two amps per device

 Q: How is SolaRVector constructed?